How does prejudice form and influence behavior?

-What are the neural and psychological mechanisms though which prejudice is formed, expressed, and changed?
-And the role of AI?
+We investigate the neural and psychological mechanisms though which prejudices are formed, expressed, regulated, and reduced, and the transmission of social bias between individuals and society.

 Our Research